AdobeDocs/commerce-cloud-service.en/help/getting-started/create-pipeline.md

 ---
-title: Create a Pipeline
+title: Set Up a Pipeline
-description: Create a build-and-deploy pipeline and learn about CI/CD process.
+description: Set up a build-and-deploy pipeline and learn about the CI/CD process.
 ---

-# Create a Build-and-deploy Pipeline
+# Set Up a Pipeline

 A _pipeline_ executes a set of instructions for building and deploying the Commerce application.